 Since there is a significant learning curve to taking a visual field test, the first test should be regarded with suspicion, even if the reliability indices are good.
 Typically, two consecutive, reliable, and consistent tests are needed to establish a baseline.

-The Pattern Standard Deviation (PSD) global index is more relevant in the diagnosis of glaucoma.
+The Pattern Standard Deviation (PSD) global index is considered one of the most important indices in the diagnosis of glaucoma.
 A repeatable PSD of 5% statistical significance is suggestive of glaucoma.
 However, other pathologies may also affect the PSD.

-Early glaucomatous visual field defects typically present as nasal steps, paracentral scotomas, arcuate bundle scotomas, or temporal wedges.
+Early glaucomatous visual field defects typically present as nasal steps, paracentral scotomas, arcuate bundle scotomas.
 The presence of one or more of these suggests glaucoma.
 If repeatable, a group of three or more adjacent points showing statistically significant reductions in sensitivity with at least one point reaching the p < 1% significance level should be considered suspicious.
 If all points are on the same side of the horizontal meridian, one should consider this indicative of glaucomatous damage.

 Many instruments will compare some values to a normative database.
 Each manufacturer has its own unique database and each instrument utilizes different methods of measuring and calculating.
 Thus when comparing results from different instruments, do so with caution.

-Primary Open Angle Glaucoma is a complex disease that is difficult to diagnose.
-Considering the patient’s risk factors, IOP, ocular anatomy appearance, and advanced diagnostic testing results in a systematic way will greatly aid in the diagnosis.
+Primary open-angle glaucoma is a complex disease that is often difficult to diagnose.
+Considering the patient’s risk factors, IOP, ocular anatomy, and advanced diagnostic testing results in a systematic way will greatly aid in the diagnosis.